-Any office for creative agencies or the new media sector needs a good break area where employees can escape and restore.
+Any inspiring office design for creative agencies or the new media sector needs a good break area where employees can escape and restore.
 It seems counterintuitive to some managers, but you get more work from people when you give them frequent breaks.

 Since employees don’t feel encouraged to take breaks, companies need to provide welcoming break areas where people can relax, restore, and regroup before getting back to work.
 For those seeking ways on how to find quiet in a coworking environment, these designated break zones can become invaluable spots to recharge and sustain productivity during the workday.

 At the Mindspace flexible offices on K Street in the heart of Washington D.C., workers have access to a rooftop lounge and coffee bar as well as the numerous cafes and restaurants near One Franklin Square.
-An office interior that includes attractive break areas signals to employees that it’s okay to take time away from their desks.
+An inspirational office interior that includes attractive break areas signals to employees that it’s okay to take time away from their desks.
 In return, you get a team of more productive, creative professionals that don’t struggle to meet deadlines.

 Separate Areas for Collaboration and Silent, Independent Work

-Office for marketing agencies need spaces where teams can get together and collaborate.
+Innovative work spaces for marketing agencies need spaces where teams can get together and collaborate.
 When creative people have opportunities to share ideas with each other, they can develop remarkable, effective campaigns that exceed client expectations.